NixOS/nix-pills/pills/12-inputs-design-pattern.md

 If we wanted to change the toolchain, we would simply pass a different `mkDerivation` function.

-Let's talk a closer look at the snippet and dissect the syntax:
+Let's take a closer look at the snippet and dissect the syntax:

 - The entire expression in `default.nix` returns an attribute set with the keys `hello`, `graphviz`, and `graphvizCore`.